chartingshow/crypto-firewall/README.md

 This filter list blocks cryptocurrency-related annoyances and unwanted content by removing URL tracking parameters (like `utm_`) and cookie banners, hiding promoted social media posts, eliminating TradingView popups / notifications / telemetry, stripping compliance banners from exchanges (Binance, Coinbase, etc.) and cleaning up crypto sites (CoinGecko, CoinMarketCap) by removing ads, banners and promotional feeds-resulting in a streamlined browsing experience free of distractions and tracking.

 - <img src="https://github.com/chartingshow/crypto-firewall/blob/master/assets/images/bitcoin.png" alt="crypto" width="18" height="18" /> **[Block Crypto Annoyances Filter List](https://raw.githubusercontent.com/chartingshow/crypto-firewall/refs/heads/master/src/blacklists/block-crypto-annoyances.txt)** - Increase productivity by removing cryptocurrency-related annoyances and unwanted content.

-### Manifest V3: How Google Chrome's Update Affects Ad-Blockers 🇬

-Google Chrome's Manifest V3, rolled out in June 2024, will significantly impact ad-blockers and other browser extensions.
-This update limits extensions to 30,000 rules, far below the 300,000 rules many ad-blockers currently use to function effectively.
-The change from the webRequest API to the declarativeNetRequest API will reduce ad-blockers' flexibility and ability to update rules in real-time.

-While some ad-blockers like AdGuard, uBlock Origin Lite and Ghostery have adapted to Manifest V3, users may notice decreased effectiveness in blocking ads.
-This move has sparked controversy, with critics arguing it gives Google more control over extensions and potentially benefits its advertising business.
-As a result, some users are considering alternative browsers like Firefox, which has committed to continuing support for Manifest V2.

 ### Operating System Blocking 🌟